 The Collaborative Learning Hub (CLUB) supports effective teaching and learning with technology to enhance learning experiences and the quality of work life at the University for current students, teaching faculty, instructional support staff, and academic units seeking to improve instruction.
 Club is part of the Learning Support Services Group of Information Technology Services.

 Virtual Virginia!
 This site is your gateway to the commonwealth—from current beach weather and road conditions to Colonial Williamsburg, from state government news to state wilderness areas, plus events, announcements, and a great visitor’s guide.

 This departmental site contains information on degree programs and faculty, and includes course descriptions and schedules.
 Also includes FAQs, mission statement, and an employment board.
 Recent update provides a new graphical look to the page.

-The Office of Community Relations is the primary contact for individuals, business and community organizations, and local municipalities that seek involvement with the university.
+The Office of Community and Local Government Relations is the primary contact for individuals, business and community organizations, and local municipalities that seek involvement with the university.
 Explore our website to discover the variety of community outreach programs and opportunities we provide.
 Our office is here to share the university’s many resources with individuals and groups in the Northern Virginia region and beyond.

 This site includes information about programs, courses, faculty, and upcoming seminars and colloquia.

 The focus of this Center is the discovery, interpretation, simulation, and organization of the microscopic interactions between atoms and molecules in condensed phases of materials including biomaterials.